 - Liquid sweetener – any liquid sweetener works really well in this recipe.
 I love to use either maple syrup or sugar-free monk fruit sweetener to make them keto-friendly and sugar-free.

 - Unrefined coconut oil – melted.
 If you don’t like coconut flour in your baking, use refined coconut flour, it has no flavor.

 How to make coconut flour shortbread cookies with no eggs?

 It can be tricky to bake with coconut flour at first because it contains a lot of fiber.
 Fiber has a tendency to dry the cookie dough very quickly.

 - Weigh the flour for precision – this prevents the dough from being too wet or too dry.

 - Adjust the dough if needed – if you can’t weigh the flour and use measuring cups, you may have some issue achieving the right texture at first.
 That is ok.
 If too dry, add a splash more liquid sweetener, 1 teaspoon at a time until it comes together.
 If it is too moist, add more coconut flour, 1 teaspoon at a time.
 You want to get a soft buttery cookie dough ball.

-- Always roll dough between pieces of parchment paper – this avoid the dough to stick to your roller pin
+- Always roll the dough between pieces of parchment paper – this prevents the dough from sticking to your roller pin.

-- Dip the cookie cutter in warm water – this is a little trick to avoid the cookie cutter to stick to the dough.
+- Dip the cookie cutter in warm water – this is a little trick to avoid having the cookie-cutter sticking to the dough.

 How to decorate your coconut flour cookies?